 What is emergency alert software used for?

 Emergency alert software helps bring severe weather alerts and warnings to the air.
 The software integrates with your existing broadcasting systems to deliver automated notifications from the National Weather Service to local audiences.
 These alerts can be delivered via TV broadcasts, email, text, push notifications, and a variety of other channels.
-According to Weather Company research done with Magid, during severe weather about 75% of viewers check their local broadcast or mobile alerts for convenient and trusted information.
-Thus it’s important to employ software that delivers the message to where your audience is.
+According to Weather Company research done with Magid, about 75% of viewers check their local broadcast or mobile alerts for convenient and trusted information during severe weather.
+Thus, it’s important to employ software that delivers the message to where your audience is.

 How does emergency alert software work?

-There’s a wide range of emergency alert software available, each with varying features and capabilities.
-However, its fundamental purpose remains the same: to rapidly communicate critical information during severe weather events.
+A wide range of emergency alert software is available, each with varying features and capabilities.
+However, its fundamental purpose remains the same: rapidly communicating critical information during severe weather events.

 Emergency alert software enables you to: